10.5750° S, 75.4000° W

 Once in town, we were quickly shuttled to our Airbnb that sat just on the outskirts of the main community, off a dirt road that also randomly passed a local cheese shop.
 Our Hosts were absolutely amazing: Lima transplants who wanted to get out of the big city and get back to the easy way of living in a place surrounded by nature.

 And Oxapampa has some pretty sweet natural areas surrounding it - as well as a neat culture, history and food.
-Here is why we think everyone should add Oxapampa to their Peru itinerary.
+Here are 2 reasons why you need to add Oxapampa to your Peru itinerary.

 One of the first things you notice about the Oxapampa region is the heavy European influence, specifically German culture, architecture and food.
 A really unique experience is to head 50 miles north - on a questionable single lane dirt road through the jungle - to the town of Pozuzo.